ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 * When Elasticsearch stores RavenDB documents, it provides each of them with an automatically-generated iD.
-* RavenDB needs to delete and replace documents, but it cannot do this using Elasticsearch's arbitrary generated IDs.
+* RavenDB needs to delete and replace documents, but cannot do it using Elasticsearch's arbitrary generated IDs.
   Instead, it uses one of the document's properties as ID.
 * You need to decide which document property RavenDB would use as a document identifier.